 - 1. Remove the bolt, nut, and axle spacer tube from each deck caster wheel fork. - 2.
 Fit the axle spacer tube through the wheel hub, and fit the assembly into the wheel fork. - 3.
-Insert the 3/8-16 x 4-1/2 in. bolt through the wheel fork with the bolt head to the outside and install the 3/8-16 in.
-Keps nut. - Tighten the bolt and nut until the axle spacer tube bottoms against the inside of the wheel fork (will not turn) while the wheel spins freely without binding.
+Insert the 3/8-16 x 4-1/2 in. bolt through the wheel fork with the bolt head to the outside and install the 3/8-16 Keps nut.

+4. Tighten the bolt and nut until the inner bearing race bottoms against the inside of the wheel fork (will not turn) while the wheel spins freely without binding.